theramiyer/blog/content/posts/2020/2020-05-16-can-we-be-free-of-chinese-goods.md

 Third, we also seem to miss out on recycling.
 Recycling plastics and metals would mean less of them bought from elsewhere.
 Apart from reducing the size of landfills, recycling could generate more jobs, and at the same time, lend a hand in reducing imports as well as the cost of raw materials.
 Why we are not encouraging recycling in the right way is beyond me.
 What happened to the 'No waste is waste' campaign?

-The moral of the story is, tweeting 'Boycott Chinese goods' or making postcards of 'We are saying {{< smallcaps "no" >}} to <span class='small-caps'>Made in China</span>' at this point is stupid, short-sighted, irresponsible and absurd.
+The moral of the story is, tweeting 'Boycott Chinese goods' or making postcards of 'We are saying {{< smallcaps "no" >}} to {{< smallcaps "Made in China" >}}' at this point is stupid, short-sighted, irresponsible and absurd.

 Sure, you can exercise your right to expression of views; opine that I am anti-national.
 But, will silencing the pain with a pill fix the broken bone?